-Ozone generators are a machine that destroys odor molecules, rather than covering them up like what an aerosol would do.
+Ozone generators are a machine that destroys odor molecules, rather than covering them up like an aerosol would do.
 They do this by combining Ozone with oxygen atoms (O3).
 It is the oxygen we are breathing every day, plus an extra oxygen atom.
 Usually, oxygen atoms are bonded in pairs, so the extra oxygen atom in O3 can break off and bind to organic molecules at any time, which is not stable.
-When it binds with volatile organic compounds (VOCs), any smell can be oxidized and eliminated.
+When it binds with volatile organic compounds (VOCs), the smell can be oxidized and eliminated.

 That said, Ozone generators are not a healthy thing to have around—don’t hang out in a room with an Ozone generator for too long.
 Some people are sensitive and need extra protection like children, the elderly, and people with asthma so make sure to switch off an Ozone generator when someone is going to be in the same space.
 Entering and exiting the room won’t hurt you but please don’t spend time in the same room.

 Odor neutralizers can only be used for the space outside a grow room They’re super effective and can influence the final smell of your harvested products, so be careful.
 They work in several ways: when VOC molecules are released from your plants they can be attracted to, enter, and connect with the neutralizer’s active ingredients, or can be absorbed and held on the cover of the neutralizer’s molecules.

 Also, they can bond by chemical reaction to the neutralizer’s ingredients and will be canceled out or destroyed permanently.